Chart Color Schemes

 Adelaide Hills performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area has educational challenges, with university qualification rates at 22.1%, significantly lower than the SA4 region average of 42.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
-Trade and technical skills are prominent, with 42.5% of residents aged 15+ holding vocational credentials – advanced diplomas (13.0%) and certificates (29.5%).
+The area's university qualification rate is 22.1%, significantly lower than the SA4 region average of 42.2%.
+Bachelor degrees are most prevalent at 15.3%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
+Vocational credentials are held by 42.5% of residents aged 15 and above, with advanced diplomas at 13.0% and certificates at 29.5%.
+Educational participation is high, with 26.9% of residents currently enrolled in formal education, including 9.6% in primary, 8.2% in secondary, and 4.6% in tertiary education.

 Frequently Asked Questions - Education